Baked in a hot oven, these chicken leg quarters emerge with browned skin and juicy meat. It's an easy, hands-off recipe that practically cooks itself.

 Read more comments

+So ideally, you'll want to pull it out of the oven when it reaches 175°F. Its internal temperature will continue to climb as it rests.
 Check the chicken after the first 30 minutes.
-If the skin seems to be browning too much, loosely cover the top with foil and continue baking until cooked through, for 10-15 more minutes.
+If the skin is browning too much, loosely cover it with foil and continue baking for 10-15 more minutes.

 Recipe FAQs